Critical and Textual Studies

 Dissertation: this will be a written submission taking the form of a long essay.

 Industry Project: this can be a work placement, an organisation study or planning and running a workshop.

 You will choose two of the following options:

 Scriptwriting for TV and Film

-Through a professionally geared script development programme, you will create first a premise, then treatment, step outline and first draft for a complete screenplay of at least fifty minutes.
-In seminars you will discuss ideas for story, character and theme within the group.
-Treatments, step outlines and the first draft are developed in one-to-one tutorials.
+Through a professionally geared script development programme, you will create a premise, a treatment, a step outline, and a first draft of a complete screenplay of at least fifty minutes.
+In seminars, you will discuss ideas for story, character, and theme within the group.
+Treatments, step outlines, and the first draft are developed in one-to-one tutorials.

 New Trends in Theatre and Performance

 The module explores the spectrum of new trends in performance.
 Practices may include Live Art, multimedia/digital performance; immersive theatre; headphone performance; pervasive gaming; one-to-one performance; You will examine the work of current practitioners and will focus on how relations of space and place and audience and performer are being reconfigured and redefined in the 21st century.
 You will then choose an area of practice to explore through the creation of a solo or collaborative performance piece.

 This module is designed to develop acting skills for radio drama to a professional standard.
 Principally working from professional scripts, you will work on vocal control, microphone technique, spatial awareness and ‘lifting the text off the page’.
 You will have the opportunity to direct each other and feed back to each other, as well as listening to and critiquing some notable radio drama already broadcast with a view to appreciating the breadth of style and content available in the medium.
 As part of this, you will be encouraged to keep a ‘listening journal’, in which you can critique both broadcast audio dramas and your own vocal performances in class.